ivkrupskij/vibeasy-app-pages/FAQ.md

 ### Does VIBEASY work on all devices?
 VIBEASY works on:
 - iOS devices (iPhone and iPad) running iOS 12.0 or later
-- Android devices running Android 6.0 or later
 - The app requires a device with vibration capabilities

 ### Will VIBEASY drain my battery?
 VIBEASY is designed to be battery-efficient.
 However, extended use of vibration patterns may impact battery life, as vibration is a power-intensive feature.

-### Can I use VIBEASY in silent mode?
-Yes, VIBEASY works even when your device is in silent mode, as it uses the device's vibration motor rather than speakers.

 ## Privacy and Data